 We believe in the power of networks and the benefits that come from connecting people from different disciplines, sectors and backgrounds.
 We build and facilitate networks for our members, alumni and mentors as well as across thematic strands such as housing to enable people to share practical experience and learn from one another.

-As part of the Mayor’s Building Council Homes for Londoners initiative, this forum will provide technical advice to practitioners involved in council-led delivery of homes.
-Boroughs that are pioneering delivery in-house or through housing companies, housing associations and independent experts will share skills, experience and lessons learned, including pitfalls to avoid.
+As part of the Mayor’s Building Council Homes for Londoners initiative, this forum provides technical advice to practitioners involved in council-led delivery of homes.
+Boroughs that are pioneering delivery in-house or through housing companies, housing associations and independent experts share skills, experience and lessons learned, including pitfalls to avoid.

 On joining Future London Leaders or Leaders Plus (London or Greater Manchester) candidates are automatically part of the Future of London Alumni Network.
 The network includes 330 talented professionals as of January 2018, and is a platform for learning, socialising, connecting and career progression – even while we’re remote.

 Future of London has an extensive cross-sector network of experienced professionals who contribute to the professional development of candidates on our Leadership courses and gain access to workshops and networking opportunities.